 The screening usually takes less than an hour and your doctor will provide some level of anesthesia to help you feel comfortable during the process.

 3. Screening Mammogram (Starting at Age 40)

-While it’s important to do breast self-exams at every age after puberty, after you turn 40, you should start getting a screening mammogram every year.
+For women, it’s important to do breast self-exams at every age after puberty.
+After you turn 40, you should start getting a screening mammogram every year.
 Mammograms are perhaps the most well-known cancer screening tests.
 They’re fast, easy, inexpensive and painless — and mammograms save lives every year.

 4. Pap Test (or Pap Smear)

-During your annual well-woman exam (often done with an OB/GYN or primary care physician), your provider may perform a pelvic examination and a Pap test (also called a Pap smear).
+For women, during your annual well-woman exam (often done with a primary care physician), your provider may perform a pelvic examination and a Pap test (also called a Pap smear).

 In a Pap test, a brush or spatula is used to remove cells from the cervix.
 Follow-up testing reveals whether abnormal cells (that could lead to cervical cancer) are present.
 A Pap test shouldn’t be painful, but it may be uncomfortable.

 Women ages 21 to 65 should have a Pap test done once every three years.
 If you’ve had a hysterectomy, it's still recommended that you have a pelvic exam every three to five years, even if you’ve never had an abnormal result.

 5. Skin Cancer Screening